gruntwork-io/terragrunt/README.md

 frontend-app, backend-app, vpc, etc).
 As the number of components and environments grows, having to maintain more and more code can become error prone.
-You can significantly reduce the amount of copy paste using [Terraform modules](https://blog.gruntwork.io/how-to-create-reusable-infrastructure-with-terraform-modules-25526d65f73d), but even the code to use the module module and set up input variables, output variables, providers, and remote state can still create a lot of maintenance overhead.
+You can significantly reduce the amount of copy paste using [Terraform modules](https://blog.gruntwork.io/how-to-create-reusable-infrastructure-with-terraform-modules-25526d65f73d), but even the code to instantiate the module and set up input variables, output variables, providers, and remote state can still create a lot of maintenance overhead.

 To solve this problem, Terragrunt has the ability to download Terraform configurations.
 How does that help?
 Well,